Skip to Content Top

 Attic air sealing involves using spray foam, caulk, metal flashing, rigid foam, and weather stripping to plug holes and fill cracks where air might escape.
 Sealing an attic will improve a home’s comfortability, air quality, and energy efficiency.

-4 Signs That Attic Air Sealing Is Needed
+4 Signs You Need Attic Air Sealing

 Many modern, luxury homes already have air-sealed attics.
 Those houses that do not have a sealed attic space will begin to show signs.
 Let’s examine the primary indications that an attic requires airtight sealing.